developer-zebra/developer-zebra-site/src/stagenow/4-1/about/index.md

  * Select from IPv4, IPv6 and the IPv4/IPv6 “dual-stack” protocol for APN use
 * **Enhanced [Keymapping Manager](../csp/keymap)** now allows an admin to:
  * Select the Grey key and W1 and W2 buttons for reprogramming

+**Audio Staging has been removed**.
+StageNow 4.1 (and later) no longer supports staging devices using sound.
+Please use StageNow 4.0 (or older) if this feature is required.

 -----